 She signs up for her first coach training module at the last minute and is waitlisted.
 Since she has been told “no,” she now wants it that much more.
 Maybe it’s not meant to be?
 She doubts herself.
 The day before training begins, she gets in!
 Yay!
 Now she is nervous and scared, but she goes.
 She loves it and leaves with a wonderful new community that she didn’t even know she’d been searching for, but she had.
-She is excited for the next month’s training.
-But she doesn’t get off that waitlist.
-She writes a poem in her sadness on the day that training is supposed to start about wearing a mask of inauthenticity for much of her life.

 She is embarking on a expedition without a real map, but this time she is OK with that.
-She helps clients with being, with creativity, with creating gaps of unfilled time, with disconnecting technologically and connecting personally.
+She helps clients with being, with leadership, and with honoring gaps of unfilled time, with disconnecting technologically and connecting personally.
 She helps them inform their doing from their being, sometimes through meditation.
 She is a confidante for leaders.
 She listens, she loves her clients.
 She is serving on a non-profit board, she is publishing her writing, she has a tight-knit coaching community supporting her.
 She is reading, always reading beloved books.
 She is present, she is mindful, she is excited, she is grounded.
 She is traveling.
 And she is still a mom and a wife, as well as a daughter and a sister, and friend, but better at those too than she used to be.
 She is filled with gratitude.
-She sees her found self and her life before her and she is fulfilled and she is happy.
+She sees her found self and her life before her and she feels fulfilled and happy.
 She continues on her journey.

 This is a story about me.